jameshanlon/jameshanlon.github.io/content/hex-processor.md

 The implementation is provided in a small number of source files (with only one external dependency on ``boost::format``):

-- General Hex defintions are provided in [``hex.hpp``](https://github.com/jameshanlon/hex-processor/blob/master/hex.hpp) and [``hex.cpp``](https://github.com/jameshanlon/hex-processor/blob/master/hex.cpp).
+- General Hex definitions are provided in [``hex.hpp``](https://github.com/jameshanlon/hex-processor/blob/master/hex.hpp) and [``hex.cpp``](https://github.com/jameshanlon/hex-processor/blob/master/hex.cpp).